JonasHiltl/fastify-queue/README.md

         auth.worker.ts
 ```

 The name of the file inside the subdiretories is irrelevant.
-The queuename is based on the subdirectories name.
+The name of the Queue is based on the subdirectories name.

 If the file inside the subdiretories do not export a default function, it will just create a `Queue` with the name of the subdiretory.
 If a defualt function export exists it will be used as the `Worker`.